yiisoft/yii2/docs/guide/structure-extensions.md

 It is important that you specify the package type of your extension as `yii2-extension` so that the package can be recognized as a Yii extension when being installed.

-When a user runs `php composer.phar install` to install an extension, the file `vendor/yiisoft/extensions.php` will be automatically updated to include the information about the new extension.
+When a user runs `composer install` to install an extension, the file `vendor/yiisoft/extensions.php` will be automatically updated to include the information about the new extension.
 From this file, Yii applications can know which extensions are installed (the information can be accessed via [[yii\base\Application::extensions]].